KxSystems/embedPy/README.md

 - The q function
 - The initial state

-**NB** The dummy argument is required if we want the final function to be niladic.
+**NB** The dummy argument is needed if we require the final function to be niladic.

 #### Example 1: til